-denote recent delays in processing the site approval and the step II quant application for the new 22 road sewage treatment facility members of the local Home Builders Association have become increasingly concerned about a possible moratorium on sewer taps in the Grand Junction Service area around mid 1980.
+the to recent delays in processing the site approval and the step II grant application for the new 22 road sewage treatment facility members of the local Home Builders Association have become increasingly concerned about a possible moratorium on sewer taps in the Grand Junction Service area around mid 1980.

-the Ridges Netropolitan District has become concerned to the point that it has submitted a site application to the Colorado Water Quality Control to assign for in interim treatment facility with a capacity of 50.000.
-These per day.
-This plant is to be installed only in case a sewer tap referrium is instituted.
+the Ridges Netropolitan District has become concerned to the point that it has submitted a site application to the Colorado Water Quality Control solution for in interim treatment facility with a capacity of 50.000.
+The per day.
+This plant is to be installed only in case a sewer tap referium is instituted.

-If is the opinion of a number of local developers and Home Builders and the fidges Metropolitan District that the entire community would be better conved by an interim facility constructed at a location which could be utilized by the entire Grand Junction service area.
+It is the opinion of a number of local developers and Home Builders and the fidges Metropolitan District that the entire community would be better conved by an interim facility constructed at a location which could be utilized by the entire Grand Junction service area.

-The logical location is at the existing plant site.
+the logical location is at the existing plant site.

-He Home Builders Association is aware that the City and County are directing all of their efforts towards the successful completion of a new Facility at 22 Road and have no funds available for the construction of an interim facility.
+the Home Builders Association is aware that the City and County are directing all of their efforts towards the successful completion of a new recitity at 22 Road and have no funds available for the construction of an interim facility.